w3itch-crafter/w3itch-docs/docs/blog/README.md

-# Tech Weekly
+# Blog

-Presenting our development progress to the community.
+Discuss interesting idea with the community.